 To attend an Education Plan Workshop, please consult the calendar below and call either (831)479-6274 or (831)479-6385 to reserve a spot.

 Did you receive communication from Admissions & Records indicating you have a hold on your record due to Probation or Dismissal?
 If you are on Probation Level 2 or if you are on Dismissal, you are required to attend a Probation/Dismissal Workshop.
-Attending the workshop will clear your hold, and will provide you with the strategies and resources needed to work your way to a better Academic Standing.
+For those on Probation Level 2, attending the workshop will clear your hold, and will provide you with the strategies and resources needed to work your way to a better Academic Standing.
 If you are on Probation Level 1, this workshop is not required but is highly recommended so you can avoid future academic standing issues.

 When attending the workshop, please bring a copy of your Cabrillo course

 To attend a Probation / Dismissal Workshop, please consult the calendar below and call either (831) 479-6274 or (831) 479-6385 to reserve a spot.
 Don't delay as it will impact your registration process.

 SEE THE Probation & Dismissal Workshop Calendar FOR A FULL LIST OF WORKSHOPS SCHEDULED.

 Appointments are a half-hour of scheduled time with a counselor.
 An appointment is needed for transcript evaluation, education plans, graduation petitions, guaranteed transfer applications, career advising, academic renewal, most cases of academic dismissal, and for most academic planning issues.
 Appointments can be scheduled in person or by calling.